DMendoza013/damien-mendoza-portfolio/README.md

 ## Credits

-A link I watched to help me understand flex better
+A link to a video I watched to help me understand flex better

 https://youtu.be/phWxA89Dy94